Docs

 2.2.
 Configure Endpoints

-For Hilla to be able to parse and generate endpoints from an application and from SSO Kit for your frontend, you have to add a configuration to the Hilla Maven plugin with your application and SSO Kit package names like this:
+For Hilla to be able to parse and generate endpoints from an application and from SSO Kit dependency for your frontend, you have to add a configuration to the Hilla Maven plugin with your application and SSO Kit dependency package names like this:

 <plugin>